-In the upper left portion of the Collection Overview page, you'll see the collection ID, title, and the inclusive dates of the collection.
+In the upper left portion of the Collection Overview page, you'll see the Collection identifier and title.
 On the right-hand side of the screen you can find the dates of the collection, its extent (or size in number of boxes), restriction notes, and expandable options to display scope and contents, biographical and historical notes, additional description, and repository information.

 The separate panel on the left shows the series or items found in the collection; series can be expanded to show subseries or folder titles.